What is Nurse Burnout?

 The National Academy of Medicine defines burnout as "a syndrome characterized by a high degree of emotional exhaustion and depersonalization (i.e., cynicism), and a low sense of personal accomplishment at work."

-Ashley Kuruvilla is a nurse practitioner familiar with this crisis.
-Kuruvilla, MSN, APRN, FNP-C, experienced nurse burnout early on in her career before joining Wachter Healthcare Solutions as the NOVA Business Development Manager and Clinical Support Specialist.
+Ashley Kuruvilla, MSN, APRN, FNP-C, is a nurse practitioner familiar with this crisis.
+Kuruvilla experienced burnout early in her career, before joining Wachter Healthcare Solutions as the NOVA Business Development Manager and Clinical Support Specialist.

-"After working in various Medical-Surgical units as a new nurse and facing the difficulties of staffing shortages including high patient-nurse ratios, having to float to different units, working overtime, and not getting bathroom and lunch breaks I decided to leave bedside nursing after 5 years and pursued other opportunities within nursing," Kuruvilla said.
+"After working in various Medical-Surgical units as a new nurse and facing the difficulties of staffing shortages — including high patient-nurse ratios, having to float to different units, working overtime, and not getting bathroom and lunch breaks — I decided to leave bedside nursing after five years and pursued other opportunities within nursing," Kuruvilla said.

 Causes of Nurse Burnout

-There are several factors directly and indirectly impacting nurse burnout.
-With additional patient care responsibilities, steep population increases, an aging healthcare workforce, and a nationwide shortage of nurses — it's easy to see how nurses can experience burnout.
+Several factors directly and indirectly impact burnout among healthcare workers.
+With additional patient care responsibilities, an aging healthcare workforce, a global pandemic, and a nationwide shortage of nurses — it's easy to see how nurses can experience burnout.

 Long Hours in High-Stress Environments, Plus Lack of Support Create Nurse Burnout

-Healthcare facilities tend to be high-stress environments, even for nurses in hospital wings outside of intensive care units and emergency rooms.
-Factors that can cause stress in hospitals include strict deadlines, changing responsibilities in a moment's notice, physical harm caused by patients, and seeing sickness or death often.
+Working in healthcare is extremely stressful, even for staff outside of intensive care units and emergency rooms.
+Factors that can cause stress in hospitals include strict deadlines, changing responsibilities at a moment's notice, workplace violence, and seeing sickness or death often.